Questions we hear a lot.

 Will my volunteer hours make any difference?

 It depends on how you use them.
-If you show up and own something — an issue, a project, a session — yes.
+If you show up and own something — a content series, a data experiment, a talk — yes.
 If you sign up and wait to be assigned a task, probably not.
 We look for people who pick something up and run with it.
 The /act page has concrete starting points for every time budget.

-Why should I trust that this community will still exist in two years?
+Why should I trust that this initiative will still exist in two years?

-The community already exists and has shipped things.
+The initiative already exists and has produced things.
 The risk is not that it disappears.
 It is that it stays small.
-The people building it are not going anywhere.
-The trajectory depends on how many skilled volunteers join and stay committed.
+The trajectory depends on how many skilled contributors join and stay consistent.
 The roadmap page is honest about what different levels of support make possible.

 Still have questions?